 The summer garden offers a place of quiet meditation like no other.
 Whether it be a vegetable garden, herb garden, or flower garden, there will almost always be little to interfere with one's thoughts while working that precious space.

 In the spring, we look at that patch as we till it and remove the weeds and plan it all out.
-Tomatoes, with marigolds in their midst to keep out the aphids will occupy the southeast corner.
-Corn, with its tall, sun-blocking stalks will dominate the north rows of the space.
-Cucumbers, because they thrive in shade, can be planted north of the corn if we please.
+Tomatoes, with marigolds in their midst to keep out the aphids, will occupy the southeast corner.
+Corn, with its tall, sun-blocking stalks, will dominate the north rows of the space.
+Because they thrive in the shade, you can plant cucumbers north of the corn if you please.

-By the sweat of the brow we weed out the unwanted grasses and vines from our patch of earth and meditate on the unwanted vices and iniquities we need to weed from our lives.
-The garden thrives as we nourish it with the fertilizer of our choice, whether it be dung from the chicken coop or from a bag from the seed and feed store.
+By the sweat of the brow, we weed out the unwanted grasses and vines from our patch of earth and meditate on the unwanted vices and iniquities we need to weed from our lives.
+The garden thrives as we nourish it with the fertilizer of our choice, whether dung from the chicken coop or a bag from the seed and feed store.

-As the season wears on, the produce may become overwhelming, prodding us to visit the couple next door to share the fruits of our labors.
-Hopefully we'll find the time to can some of this goodness for winter.
-Potatoes and carrots we simply put in the cellar for safekeeping.
+As the season wears on, the product may become overwhelming, prodding us to visit the couple next door to share the fruits of our labors.
+Hopefully, we'll find the time to scan some of this goodness for winter.
+Potatoes and carrots we merely put in the cellar for safekeeping.

 At season's end, we glean from our patch the last tidbits of our labors.
-Vines and bushes are pulled up and the dirt shaken from the roots.
-Into the compost bin they go to be covered with dung, earth and table scraps where they'll be reduced to black, wholesome compost for next year's garden.
-We cover the patch with leaves and grass clippings like a blanket, to keep until spring.
+Vines and bushes are pulled up, and the dirt is shaken from the roots.
+Into the compost bin, they go to be covered with dung, earth, and table scraps, where they'll be reduced to black, nutritious compost for next year's garden.
+We include the patch with leaves and grass clippings like a blanket to keep until spring.

 Source of Information on Summer Gardens and Plants